Harrison Medical Center - Bremerton

 As a physician at Harrison Medical Center for 33 years, Dr. Ron Reimer has provided a legacy of care to the patients, families and communities throughout Kitsap County.
 Dr. Reimer joined Harrison’s Board of Directors in 2013, and was elected as Chair in 2017.
 He also served for twelve years on the KPS Board of Directors, having served as Chair for three; he previously served on the Board of Directors for Hospice of Kitsap County, as president of the Kitsap County Medical Society, and as Chairman of the Department of Medicine at Harrison Medical Center.

 Born in Michigan, Dr. Reimer earned his B.S. from Michigan State University (magna cum laude), and his M.D. from Michigan State University College of Human Medicine.

 Jim Smalley of Gig Harbor joined Harrison’s board of directors in 1997.
-A senior vice president of Morgan Stanley, the Gig Harbor resident also serves on the Kitsap County Art Council, is on the board for the Harbor History Museum in Gig Harbor and is Vice Chair for SightLife™, formerly known as Northwest Lions Eye Bank.
-He is also a past president of the Home Builders Association of Kitsap County where he was awarded life director status.
-He also serves on the CHI Franciscan Health Board of Directors.
+A senior vice president of Morgan Stanley, the Gig Harbor resident is also a past president of the Home Builders Association of Kitsap County where he was awarded life director status, and served on the board of Sightlife (formerly Lions Eye Bank) where he was awarded board emeritus status.
+He also serves on the CHI Franciscan Board of Directors.